 - a.
 The realm table in the configuration file MUST at a minimum include an entry for the realm that is identified in DHCP option 177, suboption 6. - b.
 There MUST be a realm table entry for each CMS table entry.
-Multiple CMS table entries MAY utilize the same realm table entry.
+Multiple CMS table entries MAY utilize the same realm table entry. - c.

-- c.
 Each MTA endpoint defined in the NCS endpoint table (pktcNcsEndPntConfigTable) MUST be configured with a CMS FQDN (pktcNcsEndPntConfigCallAgentId) that is also present in the CMS table (pktcMtaDevCmsFqdn). - d.
 All members of a CMS cluster defined by the same FQDN MUST use the same configuration for establishing Security Associations as defined in pktcMtaDevCmsTable. - e.
-If NCS signaling selects a CMS (with an N: parameter selection) that is not defined by an entry in the CMS table, the same realm and CMS parameters, with the exception of the CMS FQDN, are used as defined in the current CMS table entry.
+If NCS signaling selects a CMS (with an N: parameter selection) that is not defined by an entry in the CMS table, the same realm and CMS parameters, with the exception of the CMS FQDN and pktcMtaDevCmsIpsecCtrl, are used as defined in the current CMS table entry.
+The pktcMtaDevCmsIpsecCtrl flag for the new CMS MUST be set to true.